 Understanding the value of track position is vital for Formula 1 betting, and selecting a race winner before considering historical data should be avoided.

-Understanding tyre characteristics and how they perform is significant for any Formula 1 betting strategy.
+Understanding tyre characteristics and how they perform is a significant part of learning how to bet on Formula 1.
 Here are a few areas to consider:

 - How track characteristics affect tyres